top of page

 3D CAD Model

-Introducing Flower Chamber: a stylish, manufacturable inhaler spacer designed for everyday use and effortless on-the-go convenience.
-The spacer combines medical effectiveness with a stylized, water bottle inspired design.
+Flower Chamber is a stylish, manufacturable inhaler spacer designed for everyday use and effortless on-the-go convenience.
+The spacer combines medical effectiveness with a stylized, water-bottle-inspired design.
 It maintains full clinical functionality while remaining visually appealing.
 This discrete form allows children with respiratory conditions to carry and use the device confidently at school or while traveling.

 Screenshot 2025-12-15 at 2.22.53 PM.png